 Households: Saturday, 9:00 a.m. - 3:00 p.m.; Sunday, 11:00 a.m. - 3:00 p.m.

-Please note: The Center will be closed on Sunday, April 1, 2018 in observance of the Easter holiday.
+Please note: The Center will be closed the last two weekends in December 2018.

 University of California Santa Barbara